thadikari/ldpc_decoders/README.md

 * If running the simulations on [Niagara cluster](https://docs.computecanada.ca/wiki/Niagara), need to setup environment first by executing [`setup_env.sh`](../master/niagara/setup_env.sh).
 * Execute `./run_sims.sh BEC $SCRATCH PARA` to test if simulations run properly.
-* All simulations can be submitted for later excution on Niagara by using command `sbatch submit_job.sh`.
+* All simulations can be submitted for later excution on Niagara by using command `sbatch niagara/submit_job.sh`.

 ### Generating plots